MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-management-pack-delivery.md

 - Associate Microsoft SQL Server Run As profiles with the account that has administrative privileges for both the Windows Server and the SQL Server Analysis Services instance.

+>[!NOTE]
+>Management Pack for SQL Server Analysis Services does not support object names with non-printable characters.

 ## Importing Management Pack

 For more information on how to import management packs, see [How to import, export, and remove an Operations Manager management pack](manage-mp-import-remove-delete.md).